-Location Burkina Faso, Liberia, Sierra Leone and Pakistan Period Four years (2019-2023) Description The Her WASH programme was implemented in Burkina Faso, Liberia, Sierra Leone and Pakistan to provide equality, gender-responsive and age-appropriate menstrual health and hygiene education in vulnerable communities.
-With access to quality menstrual health and hygiene education and a reliable supply chain for menstrual products, women and girls can unleash their potential and change their lives for good.
-Simavi provided technical assistance to the teams in Burkina Faso, Liberia and Sierra Leone around the topic of menstrual health.
-Goal To improve comprehensive sexual and reproductive health and rights (SRHR) with a focus on women and adolescent girls through menstrual health interventions in Burkina Faso, Liberia, Sierra Leone and Pakistan.
-Donor Global Affairs Canada Consortium partners WaterAid Canada (lead); Canada World Youth Progress The involvement of Simavi in the Her WASH programme ended in March 2023.
-In the first quarter,
+Location Burkina Faso, Liberia, Sierra Leone and Period Four years (2019-2023) Description The Her WASH programme was implem provide equality, gender-responsive and in vulnerable communities.
+With access a reliable supply chain for menstrual prov change their lives for good.
+Simavi prov Liberia and Sierra Leone around the top Goal To improve comprehensive sexual and r and adolescent girls through menstrual and Pakistan.
+Donor Global Affairs Canada Consortium partners WaterAid Canada (lead); Canada World Progress 2023 The involvement of Simavi in the Her WA Simavi was able to give technical assistan of Burkina Faso, Liberia and Sierra Leone organised.
+In Liberia and Sierra Leone, S organised on the topic of menstrual hea to WaterAid Canada, which marked the sessions, so cascading is ongoing.